discordjs/guide/guide/deployment/deploying-to-docker.md

                   docker push ghcr.io/AccountUsername/RepoName:latest
 ```

-Now every time you push to your master branch the bot will be built and pushed to the GHCR.
+Now every time you push to your main branch the bot will be built and pushed to the GHCR.

 # Running Your Docker Container